restimel/i18n-js-parser/README.md

     Default value is "./ressources/parsed.json".

+    * dictionary: refers to where the file which contains old keys and which is sent to the front-end is created and stored.
+    example:

+        ```javascript
+        {"path": {
+            "dictionary": "./ressources/dictionary.json"
+        }}
+        ```

+    Default value is "./ressources/dictionary.json".

 * adapter: This object contains all configuration related to adapter (interpreting the dictionary input).
     * rules: This is an object containing all rules to read the dictionary files